gorenje/millieons.org/w/digital-adbusting.md

 WARNING: This article contains language not suitable for people who don't like bad/strong language.
 Stop here if you are sensitive to that.

-So I was on Insta minding my own business when the following ad popped into my scrolling experience (if you can even call it an *experience*, more boredom than anything else):
+So I was on Insta minding my own business when the following ad popped up into my scrolling experience (if you can even call it an *experience*, more boredom than anything else):

 <img src='/f/i/meta.jpg'/>

 In english the spam is saying: "thanks to personalised advertising you discover more of the stuff that excites you".

 I just thought: what the f\*cking f\*ck.
-There is this guy with a horse who - hopefully - really enjoys riding, staring into his phone on a wonderful evening, smiling about the advertising he is looking at?
+Here is this guy with a horse who - hopefully - really enjoys riding, staring - on a wonderful evening - at his phone, smiling because of the advertising he is staring at?
 Crazy shit.

 Honestly look at the scene.
-Beautiful nature all around him and all he can think of is checking out some advertising?
+Beautiful nature all around him and all he can think is to check out some advertising?
 The poor horse is getting restless and even looking away from the phone.
 The horse is actually smarter than the dude.

 Holy shit.
-We living in a world where animals have a greater aversion of advertising than humans.
+We living in a world where animals have a greater aversion to advertising than humans.
 (Side note: *ad*version is what the horse has got.)

 Anyway, personally not being a fan of personalised ads - btw how did Insta not know this?
 I decided to do something about it.
 Fuck, what else am I going to do after my Insta experience was so rudely interrupted by spammy crappy ads?